hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 Using the `PUT` method, this endpoint will update the Autopilot configuration of the cluster.

+The `?cas=<index>` can optionally be specified to update the configuration as a Check-And-Set operation.
+The update will only happen if the given index matches the `ModifyIndex` of the configuration at the time of writing.

 If ACLs are enabled, the client will need to supply an ACL Token with [`operator`](/docs/internals/acl.html#operator) write privileges.